haron-IV/olx-price-arichiver/README.md

 ❌ - not done
 ✅ - done

-❌ replace everythig regarding group announcements savings.
+✅ replace everythig regarding group announcements savings.
 Saving the data to extendal .json file.
 Everything should be stored in sidgle data.json file.

+❌ add confirmation to archive button

 ❌ archive page (frontend, endpoints)